mvanthoor/rustic-book/src/board_representation/bitboards.md

 pub bb_side: [Bitboard; Sides::BOTH],
 ```

 bb_piece contains 6 arrays for white and 6 arrays for black.
-Each arary is
+Each array is
 set up like this, containing only pieces for one color:

 - index 0: all kings (always only one)